-If you have access to a rebounder or mini trampoline, bouncing on this piece of equipment is one of the best things you can do during a cleanse to support your body’s ability to naturally offload toxicity.
-Even just bouncing gently without leaving the mat is beneficial, as this action directly stimulates and mobilizes the body’s entire lymphatic system, assisting it in the transport, processing and elimination of wastes and pathogenic materials.
+If you have access to a mini trampoline for rebounding, this piece of equipment is one of the best things you can do during a cleanse to support your body’s ability to naturally offload toxicity (sources).
+Even just bouncing gently without leaving the mat is beneficial, as this action directly stimulates and mobilizes the body’s entire lymphatic system, assisting it in the transport, processing, and elimination of wastes and pathogenic materials.

 And finally, always be sure to drink plenty of the purest water available to you, which is absolutely vital for anyone following any detoxification protocol to help prevent detox symptoms, and be as gentle with yourself as possible during your process of inner purification.